longster/cP-Starter-Light/README.md

 cP Starter is a base style intended for designers, developers, server admins, resellers, and/or anyone who isn’t afraid to code.
 It is a professional, yet minimalistic approaches that can be used as is or adapted to match your company’s branding and logo.

-If you're looking for a dark version, visit cP Starter Style - Dark.
+If you're looking for a DARK version, visit [cP Starter Dark](https://github.com/longster/cP-Starter-Dark).

 > ###cP Starter is intended for you to modify the appearance of the cPanel interface and kickstart your own custom style.